smophat7/nlq-to-sql-vscode/README.md

 Users can supply a database schema and a question to convert, and the extension will generate SQL that can be run on the database.
 Users use their own OpenAI API key and select a model.

 > [!WARNING]
-> **Note: This extension is in beta and is subject to bugs and incomplete features.
-Please open an issue if you find a bug or have a feature request.**
+> This extension is in beta and is subject to bugs and incomplete features.
+Please open an issue if you find a bug or have a feature request.

 ## Quick Start